mblydenburgh/graphql-kotlin-mysql/README.md

 # Graphql-Kotlin-MySQL
 A demo showing how to set up a GraphQL API backed by Liquibase + MySQL.
 This is a work in progress and is a product of my learning.
 Hopefully it it helpful to others trying to accomplish the same!

-Currently, querying payments by claimId does not work, and is causing querying the payments of returned claims to also fail.
-Hopefully this is resolved shortly!

 NoSQL more your thing?
 Check out the [MongoDB version](https://github.com/mikebly/graphql-kotlin-mongo) of this demo!

 ### Getting Started